Can democracy survive when it is targeted by the richest man in the world?

 Translation: Agron Shala / Telegrafi.com

-This is what happens when successive US governments fail to tackle inequality.
-While millions of people live in poverty, a handful of people become unexpectedly rich.
+This is what happens when successive U.S. governments fail to address inequality.
+While millions live in poverty, a handful of people become unexpectedly wealthy.
 Wealth begets wealth, and that begets political power.
-It was inevitable that one of them - now the richest man in the world - would begin what looks like an attempt at world domination.
+It was inevitable that one of them—now the richest man in the world—would embark on what appears to be a bid for world domination.

 A vote for Donald Trump next week is a vote for Elon Musk.
 Just as Trump uses Musk, Musk can use Trump as a springboard to perhaps even greater power than an American president can wield.
 Musk's secret talks with Vladimir Putin, reported by Wall Street Journal last week, as well as his contacts with other extremist world leaders, suggest a pattern of power-seeking that may be even more worrisome than the prospect of a second Trump presidency.